Also known as lymphocytopenia, it is a term used to describe the state in which a specific type of blood cell called a lymphocyte is lacking.

-The treatment for Lymphopenia aims to increase or reach normal levels of lymphocytes.
+The treatment for Lymphopenia aims to increase or reach expected levels of lymphocytes.
 The treatment will also depend on the cause of the disease.

 The following treatments are recommended for those who suffer from Lymphopenia:

 Gamma globulin: This is a substance rich in antibodies that can help prevent infections.
-Those who have low lymphocytes can reach the normal count of lymphocytes when they administer it.
+Those with low lymphocytes can reach the average count of lymphocytes when they administer it.

-Bone marrow transplant: This is a very expensive form of treatment, but in fact it is effective especially for those who have problems with their bone marrow.
+Bone marrow transplant: This is a costly form of treatment, but it is effective, especially for those who have problems with their bone marrow.

 This can alter the problem of immunodeficiency and also provide a good or better prognosis to people with malignant tumors of the bone marrow.

-Treat the infection: When it is known that a person suffers an infection, they must be provided congruent medications.
-Provide specific antibiotics, antiviral agents, antifungal medications and antiparasitic agents to directly target the disease process that causes Lymphopenia.
+Treat the infection: When it is known that a person suffers an illness, they must be provided congruent medications.
+Provide specific antibiotics, antiviral agents, antifungal medications, and antiparasitic agents to target the disease process that causes Lymphopenia directly.

-Those who suffer from lymphopenia have a dependent prognosis.
-This condition can appear and disappear; especially when a person is in treatment for cancer.
+Those who suffer from Lymphopenia have a dependent prognosis.
+This condition can appear and disappear, especially when a person is treated for cancer.

-Those who take medications that are immunosuppressants are likely to recover easily from the condition when they stop taking the medications.
+Those who take immunosuppressant medications are likely to recover quickly from the condition when they stop taking them.